chris-kc-cheng/ftk-powerbi/README.md

 ## Project 7: Exchange Rates

 The [Forex](Forex.pbix) report uses the Bank of Canada's average daily exchange rates to calculate cross rates and percentage changes over time.
 Use the tabs to navigate between currencies by region (note: CAD and USD are always shown for reference).
-Hover over any cell to view both the direct and indirect exchange rates.
+Hover over any cell to view the direct and indirect exchange rates, as well as their respective changes during the selected period.

 <img src="images/forex.png" alt="Exchange Rates" />